top of page

 Module 11: Global Initiatives to Protect Breastfeeding

-Cost: $240 **SAVE ** Use Coupon Code LAUNCH to save 15% off until August 31, 2026
+**SAVE ** Use Coupon Code LAUNCH to save 15% off until August 31, 2026

-Platform: Teachable
+Platform: Thinkific

 Contact us about group discounts for 5 or more students.